Who are Solar Ambassadors?

 - Reserve a table at your local community events for Solarize and join your installer and other volunteers to staff it.
 Try places like farmer’s markets, school fairs, Election Day polling spots, fairs, sports events, etc.

-- Work with students in schools, boy or girl scouts, or environmental clubs on solar projects to promote the program.
+- Work with students in schools, boy or girl scouts, or environmental clubs on solar projects to promote the program or use GIS to identify good solar sites.

 - If you are a carpenter, artist or crafty person, create signs, displays, or solar “thermometers” to track success of the program and place them in visible locations in the community.